Book Cover Design Tips & Ideas for Beginners

 Design a dirty grunge book cover design complete with bleeds.

 Think you’ve learned enough to create a stunning book cover design?
 Slow down!
-To get really inspired you need to immerse yourself amongst book cover design lovers.
+To get inspired, you need to immerse yourself amongst book cover design lovers.
 Look no further than Pinterest to find minimalist, bold, graphic-driven book cover boards that will make you swoon.